DanielYoon82/ActiveDirectory/README.md

 - Help Desk Documentation
 - Identity and Access Management (IAM)

-<h2>Program walk-through:</h2>
+<h3>Scenario 1 – Creating a New User Account</h3>

-- <b>Creating New User Account</b> <br />
+- <b>Issue</b> <br />
-A new employee joins the Sales department and requires an Active Directory account for onboarding.
-First, I create a new Active Directory user account.
+A newly hired employee in the Sales department requires an Active Directory account to access company resources.
 </p>
 <br />